-The Leica M11 provides the distinctive shooting experience that is typical of these manual-focus rangefinders, while simultaneously embracing new technology such as a new 60MP full-frame BSI sensor and 64GB of internal storage space.
-The M11 exudes quality thanks to its excellent image quality, beautifully understated design, and outstanding construction quality.
+The Leica M11 provides the distinctive shooting experience typical of these manual-focus rangefinders while embracing new technology, such as a new 60MP full-frame BSI sensor and 64GB of internal storage space.
+In addition, the M11 exudes quality thanks to its excellent image quality, beautifully understated design, and outstanding construction quality.

 However, this camera’s resolution of 60 megapixels is very forgiving when it comes to focusing errors.
 Because of this and the high price tag, the M11 is a very specialized camera that is only appropriate for photography enthusiasts.